 The classic.
 There’s a reason Dick Portillo turned a simple hot dog stand into the successful corporation it is today.
 Solid Chicago style hot dogs.

 Exactly what it sounds like.
 An Italian beef and sausage combined together on a french roll.
 Double the meat, double the fun.

-A “healthy” alternative to the Italian beef or hot dog.
 A hearty piece of fresh grilled chicken on a toasted bun with lettuce, tomato, and mayo.
 Add some sweet peppers or giardiniera too.